 In fiscal years 2001 - 2003, a total of \$299.6 million in general funds were appropriated to the Annuity Bond Fund.
 In fiscal year 2008 general fund appropriations were once again necessary and \$29.3 million was appropriated.
 Previous reports projected that, at current property tax levels, there would be insufficient revenues in the Annuity Bond Fund to cover debt service in future years and that general funds would be necessary to bridge this gap.
-In fiscal years 2009 through 2013, however the projected gaps were not realized and a general fund appropriation was not necessary.
+In fiscal years 2009 through 2013, however, the projected gaps were not realized and a general fund appropriation was not necessary.
 This was due to three primary factors:

-- Interest rates have remained low as the economy continues to rebound slowly from the recession and as investors have sought high quality bonds like Maryland General Obligation Bonds; - Debt service has been lower than initially forecast because of the issuance of refunding bonds and the use of federally-supported ARRA bonds which were cheaper for the State than traditional tax-exempt bonds; and - Actual premiums realized from general obligation bond sales have been significant.
+- Interest rates have remained low as the economy continues to rebound slowly from the recession and as investors have sought high quality bonds like Maryland general obligation bonds; - Debt service has been lower than initially forecast because of the issuance of refunding bonds and the use of federally-supported ARRA bonds which were cheaper for the State than traditional tax-exempt bonds; and - Actual premiums realized from general obligation bond sales have been significant.

-In fiscal year 2014, general funds totaling \$83.0 million are appropriated to the Annuity Bond Fund.
-Schedule D on page 10 provides the general fund appropriations to the Annuity Bond Fund for fiscal years 2001 - 2014.
+In fiscal years 2014, 2015 and 2016, general funds totaling \$83.0 million, \$140 million and \$252.4 million respectively are appropriated to the Annuity Bond Fund.
+Schedule D on page 10 provides the general fund appropriations to the Annuity Bond Fund for fiscal years 2001 - 2016.